mark-styx/pyDatorama/readme.md

 ### *Processing*

-Currently there are two ways to process a stream: The first and more useful method is through the 'datorama' class 'bulk_process_streams' function.
+Currently there are three ways to process a stream: The first and most common method is through the 'datorama' class 'bulk_process_streams' function.
 The second is through the 'Stream' class 'process' function.
+The third method is through the ''process_stream_batch' function.

 #### *datorama.bulk_process_streams(**streams,starts,ends,d_range=10,create_df=True,export=False,file_name='job_log'**)*